garrandall/popular-music-data/tracks/i-do-the-moments.md

   start_date: '1969-09-20'
 ---
 Please give me peace of mind
-Ooh, ooh, say you'll be mine
+Oh oh say you'll be mine
 Come rain or shine

 And when I kiss you